near/docs/docs/develop/contracts/as/intro.md

 ### File Structure {#file-structure}

-The fastest way to get started locally is to use [`create-near-app`](https://github.com/near/create-near-app) from your terminal or explore [examples](http://near.dev/) if you would rather work online.
-Regardless of which of these environments you choose, the development and build process is similar.
+The fastest way to get started locally is to clone one of our [examples](http://near.dev/) or interact with them immediately using Gitpod (an online IDE).

 Contracts have [all of the features of AssemblyScript](https://assemblyscript.org/introduction.html) at their disposal and contract files end with `.ts` since AssemblyScript is a dialect of TypeScript.